 We make the following adaptations to ensure all students’ needs are met:

-When a student is a looked after child (LAC) and also have a SEND, Tanfield School put a lot of time and support in to match the needs of the individual child.
+When a student is a child who is looked after (CLA) and also have a SEND, Tanfield School put a lot of time and support in to match the needs of the individual child.
 They will be placed on either a monitoring register or have a SEND support plan or Education Health and Care Plan (EHCP) depending on their needs.
 These are reviewed termly with the student, foster carer and social worker.
 They also are supported with a Personal Education Plan (PEP) that is reviewed every 4 months with outcomes discussed and new outcomes set.
-The designated teacher for LAC students is also the SENDCo at Tanfield.
+The designated teacher for CLA students is also the SENDCo at Tanfield.

 Those students who continue to have significant difficulties will be referred for Statutory Assessment.
 The Education and Health Care Plan (EHCP) covers the needs of 0-25 year olds.
 The single plan will be supported by a new single assessment that involves professionals from all relevant services.
 SENDCos can expect to be involved in contributing to the development and implementation of EHCPs from then onwards.